beets3d/FutureMakers/docs/projects/project-chiikawa/index.md

 ## Step 3: Adding Details

 1. Sculpt Facial Details:
-   - Use "Subdivide" to increase mesh density
+   * Use "Subdivide" to increase mesh density
-   - Sculpt eyes and mouth positions and details
+   * Sculpt eyes and mouth positions and details
-   - Can add spheres for eyeballs, adjust size and position
+   * Add spheres for eyeballs, adjust size and position
-   - Use "Smooth" to remove sharp edges
+   * Use "Smooth" to remove sharp edges
-   - Use "Inflate" to enhance cheek roundness
+   * Use "Inflate" to enhance cheek roundness

 ## Step 4: Adding Color and Visual Post-processing

 1. Color Your Chiikawa:
-   - Use "Paint" tool
+   * Use "Paint" tool
-   - Adjust roughness and metallic properties for different textures
+   * Adjust roughness and metallic properties for different textures

 2. Post-processing:
-   - Adjust overall visual effects (like Color Grading)
+   * Adjust overall visual effects (like Color Grading)
-   - Enable "Ambient Occlusion" to enhance shadows and depth
+   * Enable "Ambient Occlusion" to enhance shadows and depth

 ## Step 5: Completion and Export